 After discussing all the options it was agreed to undertake essential tree services of branch removal and tidying of torn limbs to make the tree safe over the Christmas period.

-Tree Surgeon services are often in demand beyond Manchester
+Tree Surgeon services are often in demand beyond Stockport

 Our tree work team attended site the following day and carried out the essential works and also undertook a full assessment of the upper canopy to determine the condition of the branch structure that was still intact.

 Unfortunately, the inspection revealed that the tree either required a heavy reduction or it would have to be completely felled, as the snow had overloaded the branch structure beyond its safe limits resulting in the splitting of the branch and trunk wood.

 Although a substantial crown reduction was one of the options it was not our recommended choice – even if it was undertaken in an ethical manner the tree would look far different to its natural appearance and would never properly recover.

 This option would also leave the client with a potentially huge liability for future years and no guarantee that further limbs would not be lost in high wind or storm conditions.

 After discussion with the client, it was agreed that the best long-term solution was to remove the tree completely and re-plant a sizable replacement within the same area.

 Having made the decision over the December holidays Mr Smith instructed us to book the work in for early April when he would be returning from travels.